ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 ### Trust Models and Authorization Contexts

-To support this, the system must implement trust models capable of validating that a non-human identity is authorized to elevate its execution context to that of the target identity.
+To support this, the system must implement trust models capable of validating that a non-human identity is authorized to elevate its execution context to that of the subject identity.

-The authorization model of the target identity must be constructed to reflect the permissions that would apply **if the action were executed directly by the target identity**.
+The authorization model of the subject identity must be constructed to reflect the permissions that would apply **if the action were executed directly by the subject identity**.
 This logic must be preserved across execution boundaries and consistently enforced, regardless of the identity performing the operation.

 This introduces requirements for authorization models to be: